studioalemni/studioalemni.github.io/collections/_posts/2024-08-22-developers-log-jul-2024.md

 Hello everyone,

 Sorry this devlog ended up arriving so late.
 Between some exciting news that I needed to prepare for, as well as battling a few demons (metaphorical, not literal.
-I _wish_ I was that cool), it was tough to get words on paper.about:blank#blocked
+I _wish_ I was that cool), it was tough to get words on paper.

 I have a lot of really big announcements and excitement to share, though.
 Also, I'm going to try something a little different and put a little summary / table of contents at the start of each devlog.